Skip to content

 What You Learned

-• Creating simultaneous notes using "Add at Same Time"
+• Creating simultaneous notes using "At Start" positioning

 • The ratios that make a major chord